KDavis00/Coursera-Port/README.md

-basic bare bones portfoilio created for courseera click the other links to very other cool projects i have worked on
+basic bare bones portfoilio created for courseera click links in the other repositories about section to play games and check out the sites